CMP2804/report/report.md

 # Software Engineering (Stevie)
 The team decided to avoid prescribing to any single methodology for the project.
 Instead, it was suggested that the team use a combination of agile methodologies.
 Taking inspiration from [this video](https://www.youtube.com/watch?v=9K20e7jlQPA) by No Boilerplate, the team used an agile methodology that avoided using ceremonies such as sprints, stand-ups and estimation.
+This allowed the team to work on their tasks without unnecessary overhead, increasing productivity.
 Instead, a set of tasks was created to kick off development and additional tasks were added to the backlog when needed.
-This allowed the team to work on their tasks without unnecessary overhead, increasing productivity.

 ## Project Structure
-### File Structure

-### Class Structure

 ## Version Control
 Git version control was used throughout the project.